Probing the Sivers Asymmetry with Transverse Energy-Energy Correlators in the Small-$x$ Regime: Conclusions

 Furthermore, we consider the process in the small-$x$ kinematic regime, where the color glass condensate description becomes applicable, and expand the quark TMDs in terms of the small-$x$ dipole amplitude.
 This approach allows us to directly relate the Sivers effect to an odderon interaction with the target, which remains one of the least understood aspects of small-$x$ QCD dynamics.
 Due to the C-odd nature of the odderon, the quark and antiquark Sivers functions acquire opposite signs, resulting in a complete cancellation of the polarized TEEC in the fully inclusive case when summing over all final-state hadrons.
 To circumvent this, we restrict the final state to include only positively charged hadrons, thereby yielding a non-vanishing Sivers asymmetry at small $x$.
 Alternatively, one could achieve the same sensitivity by incorporating charge-weighted tracks into the TEEC definition~\cite{Lee:2023npz}, as discussed in, e.g., Ref.~\cite{Mantysaari:2025mht}.

 As expected from its connection to the odderon interaction, we find that the Sivers asymmetry becomes progressively suppressed with decreasing Bjorken $x$.
-For $x \lesssim 0.01$, where the small-$x$ formalism remains applicable, the asymmetry is found to be at the level of $0.1\%$.
-This is an order of magnitude smaller than results from other studies performed at larger $x$, such as in SIDIS~\cite{Echevarria:2020hpy} and in jet+$\text{J}/\psi$ production~\cite{Kishore:2019fzb} at EIC kinematics, as well as in Drell--Yan processes at SpinQuest (Fermilab)~\cite{Fernando:2023obn} and RHIC~\cite{Kang:2012vm}, all of which report asymmetries of order $\mathcal{O}(1\%)$.
-Our results are also approximately two orders of magnitude larger than previous predictions for dijet production~\cite{Liu:2020jjv,Kang:2020xez} at RHIC kinematics.
+For $x \lesssim 0.01$, where the small-$x$ formalism remains applicable, the asymmetry is found to be at the level of $0.01\%$.
+This is two orders of magnitude smaller than results from other studies performed at larger $x$, such as in SIDIS~\cite{Echevarria:2020hpy} and in jet+$\text{J}/\psi$ production~\cite{Kishore:2019fzb} at EIC kinematics, as well as in Drell--Yan processes at SpinQuest (Fermilab)~\cite{Fernando:2023obn} and RHIC~\cite{Kang:2012vm}, all of which report asymmetries of order $\mathcal{O}(1\%)$.
+Our results are also approximately one order of magnitude larger than previous predictions for dijet production~\cite{Liu:2020jjv,Kang:2020xez} at RHIC kinematics.

 We conclude that the TEEC in polarized electron--proton scattering provides a novel and complementary channel to probe the elusive odderon interaction in QCD.
+As the overall size of the odderon contribution is largely unknown, even a crude measurement of the Sivers asymmetry would be enough to give us significant constraints on the odderon interaction.
 Other proposals for accessing the odderon at the EIC have also been suggested~\cite{Mantysaari:2025mht,Benic:2024fbf,Benic:2024pqe}, and we expect that exploring a broad set of observables will be essential for advancing our understanding of this unique gluonic correlation.